 Snoring is horrible.
 It can be your husband, wife, bed partner or a friend.
 Everyone knows someone who snores.
 Snoring is not only very disruptive, but it can be a sign of a serious medical disorder called Obstructive Sleep Apnea (OSA).

 Obstructive sleep apnea is a common disorder in which a person has one or more breathing interruptions or blockages during sleep.

-In Obstructive Sleep Apnea the throat can close.
+In Obstructive Sleep Apnea the throat can collapse and then close.
 This leads to a stopage of breathing.
 Apnea is defined as “a cessation of airflow for at least 10 seconds.”
 People with sleep apnea stop breathing while they sleep.
 This cessation of breathing can happen hundreds of times a night and can sometimes last for a minute or longer.
 It is estimated sleep apnea affects 25 million Americans of all ages.

 Dr. Nugent what are the signs of Obstructive Sleep Apnea?

 A person with OSA will snore heavily and then stop breathing.
 Frequently, the bed partner will observe that the person struggles to breathe.
 It is these periods breathing stoppage that are followed by rapid attempts to breathe.
 The rapid breathing attempts can sound like the person is gasping or choking.
 People with OSA will somewhat awaken leading to uneven, non-refreshing sleep.
 This causes unnecessary daytime sleepiness.
 The lack of breathing also causes the oxygen level in the blood stream to fall, leading to multiple medical problems.

 Symptoms of sleep apnea: Loud snoring, Choking and gasping during sleep, Memory loss , Hypertension, High blood pressure, Stroke, Coronary heart disease ,Daytime sleepiness, Depression, Drowsy driving